HaugenBits/HaugPixel/README.md

 ### Hello!

 I am a student at the university of Bergen where I am currently working on a bachelor degree.
-This will be my space for small to larger projects, some related to school and others for the fun of learning.
+This is my space for small to larger projects, some related to school and others for the fun of learning.

 Enjoy the visit!✨